ACADEMY OF INTERNATIONAL BUSINESS

 - to encourage and assist research activities which advance knowledge of international business operations and increase the available body of teaching materials;

-- to cooperate whenever possible with government, business and academic organizations for the furtherance of these basic objectives.
-However, to avoid the compromise of the intellectual integrity of its members, the AIB-SE shall not adopt a partisan position on any matter involving particularistic interests (either private or public);
+- to cooperate whenever possible with government, business and academic organizations for the furtherance of these basic However, to avoid the compromise of the intellectual integrity of its members, the AIB US-SE shall not adopt a partisan position on any matter involving particularistic interests (either private or public);

-The AIB-SE shall not solicit or accept the moral, financial, technical or informational support of other organizations and individuals unless the latter’s objectives are completely non-partisan with respect to the issues and projects involved in the joint or sponsored activity.
+The AIB US-SE shall not solicit or accept the moral, financial, technical or informational support of other organizations and individuals unless the latter’s objectives are completely non-partisan with respect to the issues and projects involved in the joint or sponsored activity.

 ARTICLE III – MEMBERSHIP

-Members of the AIB-SE are subject to the Constitution and Bylaws of the parent organization (AIB).
-There shall be no separate levy of membership dues for chapter membership in the AIB-SE.
-All elected officers of the AIB-SE must be AIB members-in-good-standing, whose primary affiliation is within the Southeast USA Chapter.
+Members of the AIB US-SE are subject to the Bylaws of the parent organization (AIB).
+All chapter membership dues are collected by AIB.
+There shall be no separate levy of membership dues by the chapter itself.

 ARTICLE IV – MEETINGS